 Disheartened, I looked everywhere I could think, even night school classes.
 Never really fancied Karate and that seemed to be all that was on offer at the time….
 Jenny noticed Tai Chi popping up in the night schools a lot but knew nothing about it.
 Rather than just sign up this time we read Danny Conner’s book on Tai Chi.
 THIS IS IT..!!
 Wow… Tai Chi seemed to offer everything I had hoped from a martial art… Now came the search…..

-As Yang Cheng Fu said “Not all Tai Chi is the real Tai Chi”.
+As Yang Cheng Fu said, “Not all Tai Chi is the real Tai Chi”.
 I was amazed at what was out there purporting to be this wondrous art I was looking for.
 Of all the schools I investigated, only a handful came close.
-I even gave a couple a go but they all fell short of the mark for me.
+I even gave a couple a try, but they all fell short of the mark for me.
 A few years later I found Nigel Sutton’s Zhong Ding school and felt I had come home.
-First of all I trained when I could due to the distances then I trained monthly at his Tai Chi, Hsing I and Bagua sessions in Manchester hosted by John Higginson.
-Next I trained more and more with John until I became a closed door student and started training in Malaysia and Singapore in 1990/91.
-In my subsequent yearly visits, I trained intensively with Tan Ching Ngee in Singapore, Ko Ah Tee in KL, Malaysia, Wu Chiang Hsing in BP, Malaysia, Liang He Ching in Muar, Malaysia and Tan Seow Theng in JB.
+First of all, I trained when I could due to the distances then I trained monthly at his Tai Chi, Hsing I, and Bagua sessions in Manchester hosted by John Higginson.
+Next I trained more and more with John until I became a closed-door student and started training in Malaysia and Singapore in 1990/91.
+In my subsequent yearly visits, I trained intensively with Tan Ching Ngee in Singapore, Ko Ah Tee in KL, Malaysia, Wu Chiang Hsing in BP, Malaysia, Liang He Ching in Muar, Malaysia, and Tan Seow Theng in JB.
 Malaysia.
-I was hooked, and luckily had a very understanding wife.
+I was hooked and luckily had a very understanding wife.

 Nigel and John asked me to open a class in Birmingham in 1992.
 Although I did not feel my standard was yet good enough I did so; on the plus side it meant that they both had a venue to teach workshops in Birmingham and I had the opportunity for extra training.
 From mid ’93 to ’95 I was acting head of Zhong Ding (while Nigel was out of the country).
 We held regular meetings and ran a camp in Torquay, which was very successful.

 I competed in most national events and won many medals/trophies for my forms and push-hands.
 In 1994 I was invited to be part of the British team and competed at the World Championships in Orlando, Florida.
-This was a great opportunity and I got to meet many highly respected master and students alike.
+This was a great opportunity and I got to meet many highly respected masters and students alike.
 There were three of us in the team from Zhong Ding, which was a pretty high percentage considering the total team was only ten.
-Steve Burns, Garry Clarke and myself caught the eye of William CC Chen and were invited for a meal (this upset a few who had been trying to get his attentions).
-He was intrigued to know our lineage and complemented Steve on his gusto in the Full contact as he was the only Tai Chi man taking part.
-These were fantastic times and I whole heartedly loved the art I was practicing……
+Steve Burns, Garry Clarke and I caught the eye of William CC Chen and were invited for a meal (this upset a few who had been trying to get his attention).
+He was intrigued to know our lineage and complimented Steve on his gusto in the Full-contact as he was the only Tai Chi man taking part.
+These were fantastic times and I wholeheartedly loved the art I was practicing……

 We compiled a curriculum for Kai Ming and were accepted as full members of the BCCMA.
 I have subsequently been given the post of regional officer for the BCCMA and the TCUGB.
 We follow traditional values and still keep to the discipleship system, although a little less dogmatic.